StackVista/stackstate-docs/use/concepts/k8sTs-relations.md

 ![Grouped relation details](/.gitbook/assets/v51_grouped_relation_details.png)

-The **Grouped relation details** tab is shown in the StackState UI right panel when a grouped relation is selected in the topology visualizer.
+The **Grouped relation details** tab is shown in the Rancher Observability UI right panel when a grouped relation is selected in the topology visualizer.
 This shows all direct and indirect relations included in the group.
 From here you can click on a component or relation between components to open the associated **Component details** tab, **Direct relation details** tab or **Indirect relation details** tab with detailed information about the selected component or relation.

 ## Relation details